*CONTINUE TO CHECK BACK AS THIS POST WILL BE UPDATED REGULARLY AS MORE COMPANY ANNOUNCEMENTS ARE MADE*

 - Verizon has taken numerous steps to keep customers connected including new affordable internet options, two months waived internet and voice service charges for certain customers and additional GB of high-speed data for some customers at no charge.
 Verizon is also providing first responders with priority and preemption abilities for voice and data.

-- Facebook, Google and Twitter are working to identify and eliminate misinformation about the coronavirus, directing users to reliable sources at the CDC and WHO.
+- Facebook and Google are working to identify and eliminate misinformation about the coronavirus, directing users to reliable sources at the CDC and WHO.

 - Many CompTIA member companies have also signed the Federal Communication Commission’s Keep Americans Connected Initiative.